benjaminion/upgrading-ethereum-book/src/book.md

 The turning point came in May 2018 with the publication by Justin Drake of an article on ethresear.ch called [Pragmatic signature aggregation with BLS](https://ethresear.ch/t/pragmatic-signature-aggregation-with-bls/2105?u=benjaminion).
 The article proposed using a new signature scheme that is able to _aggregate_ many digital signatures into one while still preserving the individual accountability of each validator that signed.
 Aggregation provides a way to dramatically reduce the number of individual messages that must be gossipped around the network and the cost of verifying the integrity of those messages, and thus enables scaling to hundreds of thousands of participants.[^fn-dfinity-credit]

 [^fn-dfinity-credit]: To give credit where it is due, the Dfinity blockchain researchers had published [a white paper](https://dfinity.org/pdf-viewer/pdfs/viewer?file=../library/dfinity-consensus.pdf) a few months earlier proposing the use of BLS signatures in a threshold scheme.
-However, using threshold signatures makes the chain vulnerable to liveness failures, and also requires a tricky distributed key generation protocol.
+However, their use of threshold signatures makes the chain vulnerable to liveness failures, and also requires a tricky distributed key generation protocol.
 Ethereum's aggregation-based approach has neither of these issues.
 Nonetheless, the name "beacon chain" that we still use today derives from Dfinity's "randomness beacon" described in that paper.

 This signature aggregation capability was the main breakthrough that prompted us to abandon the EIP-1011 on-chain PoS management mechanism enirely and move to the "beacon chain" model that we have today[^fn-killing-of-hybrid-casper].